gusl/CalibrationCurves/README.md

 By gusl@, 2022-01-27

-This repo focuses on probabilistic forecasts for binary questions.
+This repo is about probabilistic forecasts of binary questions.

 # Calibration Curves